 I wish I could say all that hardness instantly just melted away.
 Instead, the more the Lord assured me that He had a plan, the more unsure I was about it.

 And my heart sunk lower and lower into that pit of despair once again.

 It wasn’t until, by God’s grace, I realized that being happy in His plan was my choice, that my problems became my blessings.

 I looked at it like this: I love my children, I let them make a lot of choices.
 But sometimes, I make their choices for them.
 Why?
 Because I can see the consequences, I can see what temptations/circumstances lie ahead, and I don’t want them to suffer because of it.

 God does that same thing for us.
 My flesh may not be very happy with His choices, but I’m more apt to find comfort in His decisions, than those of my flesh.
 When I found comfort in the blessings that I had around me, I found peace in His will.

 Where I once had frustration, I found laughter.
-When I felt like I was amidst chaos, things began to fall into place.
-At times where I was restless, I was now satisfied.
+When I felt like I was in the midst of chaos, things began to fall into place.
+At times where I was once restless, I was now satisfied.

 He created me.
 He has a plan for me.
 He prepared a glorious place for me.
 He sent His son to die for me.
 So why shouldn’t I choose to be happy with His choices for me?

 No matter what God has planned for your life, choose to be happy in that season.
 Being unhappy with God’s plan is saying that you are unhappy with God and that you think His way isn’t good enough.
-Trust the Lord and choose joy.